mkhan2024/isd_project_assignment_1/README.md

 - Developed unit tests for all account types to validate expected behaviors.
 - Used assertions to check class-specific service charges, withdrawals, and deposits.
 - Ensured that exceptions were raised correctly for invalid inputs.

+### Assignment 3: Applying Design Patterns

+## Strategy Pattern

+This application does use the Strategy Pattern to handle the service fee computations for various account kinds in a maintainable way.
+With concrete strategies 'OverdraftStrategy', 'ManagementFeeStrategy', 'MinimumBalanceStrategy' implementing particular rules for ChequingAccount, InvestmentAccount, and SavingsAccount Respectively, the ServiceChargeStrategy abstract base class defines the interface for calculating service charges.
+Following the Open-Closed Principle of SOLID design, this approach enable the addition of new account types or service charge policies without changing current bank account classes.